Skip to content

 JPMorgan Chase CEO Jamie Dimon confirmed at the bank's February investor meeting that the bank has 'displaced people from AI' and offers them other jobs.
 The bank has committed $600 million annually to retraining and tied engineer performance reviews to AI tool adoption across 65,000 staff.

-Jamie Dimon, JPMorgan Chase CEO, told the bank's February 2026 investor meeting that the bank has "displaced people from AI and we offer them other jobs", CNBC reported.
-JPMorgan committed $600 million annually to retraining and, according to CNBC, tied engineer performance reviews to AI tool adoption across 65,000 staff.
-MetaIntro research circulating the same period found that only 6% of companies globally are actually reskilling workers for AI, making JPMorgan's commitment a statistical outlier rather than the industry norm.
+JPMorgan Chase CEO Jamie Dimon confirmed at the bank's February 2026 investor meeting, as reported by CNBC, that the bank has 'displaced people from AI' and offers them other jobs.
+JPMorgan committed $600 million annually to retraining and tied engineer performance reviews to AI tool adoption across 65,000 staff.
+MetaIntro research circulating the same period found only 6% of companies globally are actually reskilling workers for AI.
+JPMorgan is one of the twelve original Glasswing partners with privileged Mythos access.

 Closing comments